veebch/sploosh/README.md

      cd sploosh

+If (*and only if*) you are using the bare-bones version (no screen or rotary encoder)

+     mv main.py withscreen.py
+     mv barebones.py main.py

 There are a few files to copy to the pico, [ampy](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/install-ampy) is a good way to do it.

      sudo ampy -p /dev/ttyACM0 put ./

 substitute the device name to whatever the pico is on your system.

 # Wiring